- Call for Abstracts

 written such that persons outside the discipline can understand it.

-- TITLE: The title of your abstract should be in ALL CAPS, and should indicate the overall subject matter of your project.
+- TITLE: The title of your abstract should indicate the overall subject matter of your project.
 It doesn't have to be "catchy", just informative.

 - BODY TEXT: The abstract text is a paragraph written in your own words, describing